sticnarf/IPA/README.md

 ## About deploying

+**The guide assumes that you have installed and configured Ruby on Rails and PostgreSQL.**

+**Manual creating the database for the website is needed.**

 The code here includes no configuration for production.

 If you've just cloned the repository, you need to run: